anjapetry/anjapetry/README.md

 <br>
 🌈 I'm Anja, a self-taught frontend developer and recent coding bootcamp grad (Opencampus's frontend developer program 2021/2022 in Kiel, Germany) 🌞
-My focus is on HTML, CSS (especially TailwindCSS), React.js, and Next.js 14.
-I also have keen eye for design and details.
+My focus is on crafting accessible websites and apps with HTML, CSS (especially TailwindCSS), React.js, and Next.js 14.
+A true language lover, I also have keen eye for design and details.
 <br/>
 <br/>
 🫵 Are you hiring new developers? ​I am looking for a remote, full-time position as a (junior) front-end developer!
 Let's talk! 📲​